A U.S. Conference of Mayors and Target Opportunity

-A panel of judges, to include former mayors and recognized policing and racial justice experts, will identify the cities to receive the grant awards.
-In this second year of the program, an award will be made in each of three population categories:
+A panel of judges including former mayors and recognized policing and racial justice experts select the cities to receive the grant awards.
+In each year of the program, an award is made in each of three population categories:

 - $175,000 to one city of 300,000 residents or more

 - $75,000 to one city having up to 100,000 residents

 THE APPLICATION — Applications for grants, submitted online, must include detailed narrative descriptions of the policy and/or initiative for which the grant award is being sought.
 These narratives should cover:

-- the stated objectives of the policy/initiative, general and specific, as appropriate;
+- the stated objectives of the policy/initiative, general and specific;

 - whether the policy/initiative is citywide or targeted to specific communities;

-- the evidence of the problem(s) that prompted the policies implemented or the actions taken;
+- the evidence of the problem(s) that prompted the policies implemented or actions taken;

 - the components of the required actions, including dedication of police, other personnel and resources in implementation and operation;

 - the period of time in which the actions have been underway;